Infant Swimming Resource Lessons with Certified ISR Master Instructor

 My name is Becki Pinckard, and I am proud to be part of the solution for infant drowning

 ISR is the nation’s safest and most comprehensive drowning prevention program.
-I offer Self-Rescue lessons in Queen Creek, Chandler and North Mesa.
+I currently only offer Self-Rescue lessons in Chandler.
 I am also so grateful to be an affiliate of the CAST Water Safety Foundation in which I travel to Chicago to train new ISR Instructors and provide lessons to students as well.
 Please visit castwatersafety.org to find out more about this wonderful organization that is educating families about water safety nationwide and is helping to provide lessons to children in need in the Chicago area.

 My mission is to get to the next child before that child gets to the water.
 Keep your loved ones safe by providing necessary layers of defense: supervision, pool barriers and aquatic survival lessons through ISR.